Any married couple or registered civil partners can enter a post-nuptial agreement (post-nup) after their marriage.

 - there is no duress to enter the agreement

 - the agreement is fair and is reviewed periodically

 Considering a post-nup is a sensitive matter.
 We can help you broach the subject with your partner (who will need to take independent legal advice), and advise you on the issues to cover and help to negotiate the terms.

-For more information on post-nuptial agreements and to start a conversation on how we can help you please contact Mark Rennie, Partner, Family.
+For more information on post-nuptial agreements and to start a conversation on how we can help you please contact Gail Brooks, Associate, Family.